microsoft/app-camp/docs/aad/A03-after-apply-styling.md

 In this lab you will learn to:

- - Apply styles based on the Microsoft Teams figma to make your application look like it belongs in Microsoft Teams
+- Apply styles based on the [Microsoft Teams figma](https://www.figma.com/community/file/916836509871353159){target="_blank"} to make your application look like it belongs in Microsoft Teams
  - Display your application with the same color theme the user has selected in Microsoft Teams
  - Switch your application's theme when the user changes the Microsoft Teams theme setting